Hierarchical Mixture of Finite Mixtures: Introduction

 \section{Introduction}

-Statistical modeling of population heterogeneity is a recurrent challenge in real-world applications.
+Statistical modelling of population heterogeneity is a recurrent challenge in real-world applications.
 In this study, our focus shifts towards hierarchical data scenarios, where observations emerge from distinct groups (or levels) and our objective is to model heterogeneity both within and between these groups.
-Specifically, heterogeneity within groups is handled via mixture modeling to get group-specific clustering of observations, as well as density estimation.
-Concurrently, between group heterogeneity can be addressed through two extreme modeling choices: (i) pooling all observations; (ii) conducting independent analyses for each of the $d$ groups.
+Specifically, heterogeneity within groups is handled via mixture modelling to get group-specific clustering of observations, as well as density estimation.
+Concurrently, between group heterogeneity can be addressed through two extreme modelling choices: (i) pooling all observations; (ii) conducting independent analyses for each of the $d$ groups.
 However, both alternatives pose limitations.
-In the first case, differences across groups are not accounted while, in the second one, groups are not linked, preventing sharing of statistical strength.
-In this work, a tuneble balance between the two alternatives is proposed to model heterogeneity across groups.
+In the first case, differences across groups are not accounted for, while in the second one, groups are not linked, preventing sharing of statistical strength.
+In this work, a tunable balance between the two alternatives is proposed to model heterogeneity across groups.

-In the Bayesian formalism, the sharing of information is naturally achieved through hierarchical modeling; parameters are shared among groups, and the randomness of the parameters induces dependencies among the groups.
-In particular, in model-based clustering, such sharing leads to group-specific clusters that are common among the groups, i.e., clusters that have the same interpretation across groups, allowing to define a global clustering.
+In Bayesian formalism, the sharing of information is naturally achieved through hierarchical modelling; parameters are shared among groups, and the randomness of the parameters induces dependencies among the groups.
+In particular, in model-based clustering, such sharing leads to group-specific clusters that are common among the groups, i.e., clusters that have the same interpretation across groups allow to define a global clustering.
 In general, the number of clusters within each group, as well as the number of global clusters, are unknown and need to be inferred from the data.
 In the hierarchical landscape, several Bayesian nonparametric approaches have been proposed, the pioneering work being the Hierarchical Dirichlet Process (HDP) mixture model \citep{teh2006hierarchical}.
 The HDP has been recently extended to encompass normalized random measures \citep{camerlenghi2019distribution,cremaschi2020} and species sampling models \citep{casarin2020}.
-Despite their mathematical tractability and elegance, these methods suffer of considerable computational complexity and costs, posing a barrier for practitioners and large scale applications.
+Despite their mathematical elegance, these methods suffer of considerable computational complexity and costs, posing a barrier for practitioners.